stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 ### Filter test cases

-A long awaited feature has finally found its way into Stryker!
+A long-awaited feature has finally found its way into Stryker!
 It is now possible to exclude some test cases.
-For example if you have long running integration tests in your unit test project they can be disabled for Stryker.
-This will improve run time.
+So, for example, if you have long-running integration tests in your unit test project, they can be disabled for Stryker, improving the performance.

 Example: